ReCore-sys/ASMShare/checklist.md

 - [ ] Add error 500 logger
 - [ ] Require admin to see logs
 - [ ] Users can change their name
-- [ ] Users can change their password
 - [ ] Add a "Report" button to the user page
 - [ ] Add a "Logout" link to the top of every page
 - [ ] Add a "Help" link to the top of every page